The Georgia Digital Government Summit is where innovation meets impact!

 Nikhil Deshpande

-Chief Digital & AI Officer
+Chief Digital and AI Officer

 State of Georgia